Q. What is the purpose of this section in a nutshell ?

 Identity is often associated with habit, and yet, the public persona seldom matches the Phenomenal reflection of inner life, POV, 'spin,' interpretive frame of reference, so much of which, in turn, us filtered through our meager and misguided self-understanding.
 Indeed, beware, the personal constructs of social cognition often arise from various learned or innate naturally flawed Epistemological Methodology.

 Indeed, do we consider our options and consciously take action, or do our actions simply come upon us as we react to situation, and only then rationalize afterward?
-Frequently, the self conscious illusion of individual will is only the burden of responsibility in hindsight after misdirection (whether error circumstantially and honestly, by deliberate manipulation or even hamartia and self-deception) has already been key in moving from promise to catastrophe. -An artifact of the personal narrative facilitating growth and the unfolding process of tragic recognition called Anagnorisis.
+Frequently, the self conscious illusion of individual will is only the burden of responsibility in hindsight after misdirection (whether error circumstantially and honestly, by deliberate manipulation or even hamartia and self-deception) has already been key in moving from promise to catastrophe. -An artifact of the personal narrative facilitating growth and the unfolding process of tragic discovery and self recognition called Anagnorisis.
 Indeed, beyond direct action, our influence upon others may often be even the more misguided and deluded.

 Some say that one becomes addicted to shame when another's heart is closed to one, because, however excruciating, the sheer megalomania of taking the blame protects one from the ugly truth that we really have no control over others and the universe or God.
 We can't make either love us or, ultimately, even protect those who do.
 Put more simply, then, and in complete good faith, powerlessness, the impotent helplessness of the human condition is terminally demeaning.